Sunday, February 21, 2010

 * See if people are Twittering about your conference on search.twitter.com

 * Know the hashtag for the conference and use it in your tweets.

 * Put something colorful or interesting but not too noticeable on your name badge.
 People will ask you about it and then you can tell them what it signifies.
 Note: Do not say, “It signifies something to get people to talk to me.”
 Although that would be pretty funny.

 * Try to ask a question in at least one session that strongly interests you.

-* When you ask a question, introduce who you are, and where you are from (quickly).
+* When you ask a question, first thank the speaker, introduce who you are, and where you are from (quickly).
 This helps calm you down if you are nervous to ask your question.
 It also lets the audience know if they want to talk to YOU after the session if they have similar interests.

-* Ask your question succinctly.
+* Don't hog the mic.
+Ask your question succinctly.
 Other people have questions too.

 * Don't just depend on your notes during each session; chances are you will never look at them again.
 Write down key facts you have learned towards the end of the day.

 * Pick a method to highlight key facts or notes.
 Tag good notes with a star or different color pen while you are taking them.
 When you get back it will make it much easier to find the 'GREAT' ideas or 'ACTIONABLE' plans.
 Or you can Tweet the really good ones too.